cadCAD-org/demos/snippets/README.md

 * execution_time_decorator.ipynb - Putting decorators for debugging the logic
 execution time
 * psub_metadata.ipynb - How to use PSUB metadata for pre-processing
-* snippet.ipynb - Generate diagrams for illustrating a model logic and structure
+* diagram.ipynb - Generate diagrams for illustrating a model logic and structure